DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 When you use the policy to sign a request, AWS will accept the authenticated request.

 The policy sets the appropriate headers in the AWS request:
-- Authorization (with the appropriate signature)
+- Authorization - with the appropriate signature
-- x-amz-date
+- x-amz-date - with the appropriate date representing "now"
 - (optionally) x-amz-content-sha256